Pine Mountain Settlement School

 WELLS RECORD 11 PMSS HEALTH 1913-1928 is a record of health-related activity from 1913 until 1928 at Pine Mountain Settlement School and at the satellite settlements of Big Laurel and Line Fork.
 This narrative was written by Evelyn K. Wells, PMSS Secretary 1916–1931 and Interim Director 1931.

-During the summers of 1914 and 1915 Dr. Blanche Epler of Kalamazoo, Michigan, spent some weeks at the school as a volunteer worker, helping work out the initial problems of sanitation in the school and the care of the children’s health. er vigorous personality did much to make definite the health principles of the school from the start.
-At this time the Kentucky Sanitary Closet was adopted as being the most practical for our needs.
-Later experience has not wholly borne out the wisdom of this choice.In the fall of 1915, Far House I being ready to live in, Miss de Long took her children and left the Old Log House, which from then on till 1920, when the Infirmary was finished, served as all the hospital accommodation the School possessed. the northern room was used as the Office till the summer of 1918, when the first Burkham Schoolhouse was ready. the nurse or doctor used the southern room, which was also the sitting room for the family; the dog-trot and loft were its sleeping quarters.
+In the fall of 1915, Far House I being ready to live in, Ethel de Long Zande, co-director, took her children and left the Old Log House, which from then on till 1920 when the Infirmary was finished, served as all the hospital accommodation the School possessed.
+The northern room was used as the Office till the summer of 1918, when the first Burkham Schoolhouse was ready.
+The nurse or doctor used the southern room, which was also the sitting room for the family; the dog-trot and loft were its sleeping quarters.
 The medical staff therefore had to take care of its patients in their own beds, but dressings and examinations went on at Old Log.
-In the winter there were all sorts of difficulties, extreme cold, darkness and dampness being the worst to combat Whenever activities could be transferred to the porch, the nurse felt a tremendous relief.
+In the winter there were all sorts of difficulties, extreme cold, darkness and dampness being the worst to combat.
+Whenever activities could be transferred to the porch, the nurse felt a tremendous relief.

-Miss Christie, the nurse in the fall of 1915, was presented with the problem of dealing with the small-pox epidemic which broke out in the neighborhood.
+Miss Christie, the nurse in the fall of 1915, was presented with the problem of dealing with the smallpox epidemic which broke out in the neighborhood.
 She took care of Aunt Sal and Columbus Creech, who were housed most of the bad weather of the winter.
-The School had to shift for itself, since the nurse was quarantined with the Creeches, and Miss [Evelyn K. Wells] Wells and others vaccinated about forty children and workmen.
+The School had to shift for itself, since the nurse was quarantined with the Creeches, and Miss Wells and others vaccinated about forty children and workmen.
 Vaccination was a new thing in those days, and the bad “takes” were accepted sometimes with the bad grace of limited understanding.
-As for instance, when Oscar Whited, a young man of twenty-two or so, one of our students, couldn’t bear his sore arm, left his job of breaking flax and went home.
+As for instance, when Oscar Whited, a young man of twenty-two or so, one of the students, couldn’t bear his sore arm, left his job of breaking flax and went home.
 The young worker who had vaccinated him wondered anxiously how he would take his revenge!

 Angela Melville Album II – Part VI First aid at Old Log House. [melv_II_album_259x.jpg]

-From the spring of 1916 to 1918, when she left for work overseas, Dr. Abby N. Little worked under the picturesque difficulties of life at the Old Log House, and in the neighborhood.
+From the spring of 1916 to 1918, before she left for employment overseas, Dr. Abby N. Little worked under the picturesque difficulties of life at the Old Log House, and in the neighborhood.
 During her stay the school family grew from thirty-five to seventy.
 Then followed a succession of nurses, Miss Euphemia Larrabee of Boston, Miss Margaret Walker, a Canadian, Mrs. Helen Briscoe, here for a few weeks, Miss Frances Lavender, who was here 1918-1919.
 At the close of Miss Walker’s stay Uncle William Creech was in his last illness and she took entire care of him, escorting him to Louisville and staying there till the end of his life.
 To Miss Lavender fell the task of caring for the injured children, and the shaken School, after the Schoolhouse [Burkham Memorial School House] burned in January 1919.

 The fire destroyed much of our medical equipment, as a small clinic room had been maintained in the Schoolhouse; and afterwards the nurse was forced to return to the hospital Old Log House until the Infirmary was ready in 1920.
 Miss Esther Sandstrom and Miss Charlotte Roderick were the last two nurses to work under the old conditions.From 1920 on, the constructive health program moved steadily, with clinics, the building up of underweight children, hookworm treatments steadily administered, epidemics checked with increasing ease.
 The notes of workers’ meetings at this time are filled with health discussions, regulations going into effect, the standardizing of the care of the children in a hundred ways affecting their health.
 Such obvious rules as that the children must be examined by the nurse before admission to the School; that nobody but the nurse must prescribe for ailing children; that the nurse had regular hours daily for visits from the children, all came to effective enforcement, after year of irregularity and struggle, at this period.